Arnavion/libjass/README.md

 * libjass requires no tweaks to the ASS file from the original video.

-* It's easy to deploy.
-There is no server-side support required.
-A static hosting is all that's needed.

 * libjass uses the browser's native CSS engine by converting the components of each line in the ASS script into a series of styled &lt;div&gt; and &lt;span&gt; elements.
 This allows all the layout and rendering to be handled by the browser instead of requiring complex and costly drawing and animation code.
 For example, libjass uses CSS3 animations to simulate tags such as \fad.
 While a canvas-drawing library would have to re-draw such a subtitle on the canvas for every frame of the video, libjass only renders it once and lets the browser render the fade effect.

 As a result, libjass is able to render subtitles with very low CPU usage.
 The downside to libjass's aproach is that it is hard (and potentially impossible) to map all effects possible in ASS (using \t, ASS draw) etc. into DOM elements.
 As of now, the subset of tags supported by libjass has no such problems.

-### What are all these files?

-* The src directory contains the source of libjass.
-They are TypeScript files and get compiled into JavaScript for the browser using the TypeScript compiler.

-* gulpfile.js is the build script.
-The build command will use this script to build libjass.js

-* Once built, the lib directory will contain the compiled libjass.js.
-Also in the directory is libjass.css.
-You will need to deploy libjass.js and libjass.cs to your website.

 ### I want to use libjass for my website.
 What do I need to do?

-1. You need to build libjass.js using the instructions in BUILD.md
-1. You need to load libjass.js and libjass.css on the page with your video.
-1. You need to call the libjass API.
+You can install the latest release of libjass using npm with `npm install libjass` or using bower with `bower install https://github.com/Arnavion/libjass/releases/download/<release name>/libjass.zip`.
+Inside the package, you will find libjass.js and libjass.css, which you need to load on your website with your video.

+Alternatively, you can build libjass from source by cloning this repository and running `npm install`.
+This will install the dependencies and run the build. libjass.js and libjass.css will be found in the lib/ directory.

 Only libjass.js and libjass.css are needed to use libjass on your website.
 The other files are only used during the build process and you don't need to deploy them to your website.

+### What are all these files?

+* The src/ directory contains the source of libjass.
+They are TypeScript files and get compiled into JavaScript for the browser using the TypeScript compiler.

+* gulpfile.js is the build script.
+The build command will use this script to build libjass.js.
+The gulplib/ directory contains other files used for the build.

+* The tests/ directory contains unit and functional tests.

+* The lib/ directory contains libjass.js and libjass.css.
+You will need to deploy these to your website.

-### Where's the API documentation?
-What API do I need to call to use libjass?
+### How do I use libjass?

 The API documentation is linked in the Links section below.
 Here's an overview:

-* The method [ASS.fromUrl()](http://arnavion.github.io/libjass/api.xhtml#libjass.ASS.fromUrl) takes in a URL to an ASS script and returns a promise that resolves to an [ASS](http://arnavion.github.io/libjass/api.xhtml#libjass.ASS) object.
+* The [ASS.fromUrl()](http://arnavion.github.io/libjass/api.xhtml#libjass.ASS.fromUrl) function takes in a URL to an ASS script and returns a promise that resolves to an [ASS](http://arnavion.github.io/libjass/api.xhtml#libjass.ASS) object.
 This ASS object represents the script properties, the line styles and dialogue lines in it.
 Alternatively, you can use [ASS.fromString()](http://arnavion.github.io/libjass/api.xhtml#libjass.ASS.fromString) to convert a string of the script contents into an ASS object.

 * Next, you initialize a renderer to render the subtitles. libjass ships with an easy-to-use renderer, the [DefaultRenderer](http://arnavion.github.io/libjass/api.xhtml#libjass.renderers.DefaultRenderer).
 It uses information from the ASS object to build up a series of div elements around the video tag.
 There is a wrapper (.libjass-subs) containing div's corresponding to the layers in the ASS script, and each layer has div's corresponding to the 9 alignment directions. libjass.css contains styles for these div's to render them at the correct location.